This article summarises the appeal of Audemars Piguet (AP) in easy-to-understand terms , with terminology hints provided for technical terms.

 Basics of daily care and overhaul (OH)

-The face and corners of a Royal Oak are its most important parts.
-Wipe off any dirt with a soft cloth , rinse off any sweat or dust with a light shower, and then let it dry completely (assuming the waterproofing is still intact).
+The condition of the bezel, case, and bracelet is crucial for a Royal Oak.
+Wipe off any dirt with a soft cloth , and rinse off any sweat or dust with a light shower before drying completely.

-- No: Using abrasive cloths, strong ultrasonic waves, or requesting excessive polishing.
+- Not recommended: Abrasive cloths, strong ultrasonic waves, and excessive polishing.

-- OH estimate: 5 to 7 years (frequency of use and individual differences may apply).
-Genuine OH is expensive, but it directly translates to value and peace of mind .
+- OH guideline: 3 to 5 years (frequency of use and individual differences may apply).
+Genuine OH is expensive, but it directly leads to value and peace of mind .

-- Waterproofing: Don't rely too much on older models and be careful not to let them get submerged in water during rain or when washing your hands.
+- Waterproofing: Don't rely too much on older models and be careful not to get them wet in the rain or when washing your hands.

 Mini Glossary (Quick Review)